MahashriN/Bilayer_Growth/README.md

 ### How to run the code

-Run the main simulation: `Main2_1D2L_Diff_Iso.m`
+1. Run the main simulation: `Main2_1D2L_Diff_Iso.m`

   This script:

    - defines all model parameters and initial conditions,
    - assembles the finite element matrices,
    - evaluates reaction kinetics and inter-layer coupling,
    - advances the coupled bilayer growing system in time,
    - and produces the numerical output used in the paper.

+2. Frozen stability analysis and dynamic dispersion relations: `SA2_1D2L_Diff_Iso.m`

+   This script sets up the frozen (quasi-static) linear stability problem for the coupled bilayer system and computes the corresponding dynamic dispersion rlations, which are used to analyse pattern-forming instabilities under growth.

 ### Main functions used